 If you suspect that the person in your care is experiencing sundowning they should be assessed by a health care professional.
 It is important to determine if the behaviour is in fact the result of sundowning or if it is due to another health concern such as an infection or pain.

 The Alzheimer Society of Canada has many suggestions for dealing with sundowning.
-One of the suggestions is taking notes about each episode of sundowning and the behaviours of the person in your care.
-Any additional details including daily events or changes to the person’s diet may be helpful.
-Keeping a journal can assist with uncovering patterns in the sundowning behaviour.
-These notes should be brought to each medical appointment as they can provide more details about the sundowning to the health care professional(s).
-It can be especially difficult to recall these details during office visits or appointments given the abundance of caregiving tasks that you may take on at any given time.
+First, they recommend determining whether the person is experiencing pain, is hungry, or needs to use the washroom.
+Other suggestions include providing adequate lighting to minimize shadows when it starts to get dark in the evening and minimizing over-stimulation from the television or radio.
+You can also keep the person busy and distracted during the time that sundowning usually takes place (for example, by having them assist with preparing dinner or setting the table).
+It is also recommended to maintain an evening routine that is familiar to the person and avoid stressful activities like medical appointments during this time.
+Another suggestion is to take notes about each episode of sundowning and the behaviours of the person in your care.
+Any additional details including daily events or changes to the person’s routine such as the amount of rest or activity may also be helpful.
+Keeping a journal can assist with uncovering patterns in the sundowning behaviour including strategies that reduce the sundowning behaviour.
+These notes can also provide details about the sundowning to the person's health care provider(s) as it can be especially difficult to recall these details during office visits or appointments.

 - Sharing the caregiving duties (with family, friends, or health care professionals)